 Home detention (house arrest) allows you to serve part of your sentence at your home.
 You are required to stay within a defined area and you may be closely monitored for alcohol or other drugs.

 - Home detention is only available if the court system has the program in place.

-- In most cases, you will be financially responsible for the daily cost of the monitoring.
+- You are financially responsible for the daily cost of monitoring.

 Failing to comply with any of the conditions set by the court can result in further consequences.